corker/NOpenPage/README.md

     }
 }
 ```
-3. Start using Browser class from your tests
+3. Use Browser class from your tests
 --
 Here is a code from a sample project that can be found in this repository.
 The code shows how to use NOpenPage with [SpecFlow](http://www.specflow.org/) - BDD framework that implements Gherkins language for .NET environment.
 ```